Update: The content of the original post was updated on May 8, 2017 to reflect the 2018 HSA contribution limits set by the IRS.

 Let’s walk through one common scenario for a working class family with child care expenses.

-They could save $330,000 for health care expenses by retirement if you assume they begin investing at the max by the age 35 with a 3% rate of return—enough to cover medical expenses during retirement, according to Fidelity.
+They could save $330,000 for health care expenses by retirement if you assume they begin investing at the max by the age 35 with a 3% rate of return—enough to cover medical expenses during retirement.
 This would free up their 401K retirement investments to cover additional lifestyle expenses, like that cruise to the Bahamas.

 What I hope to know by the time I reach 50 is that I know I know, and will be set up for success in retirement to enjoy life, my children, and grandchildren, and not worry about medical expenses and how to pay my bills.